marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 =======================================

-C++ support is significantly better on ELF targets if you use the ./configure.html#with-gnu-ldGNU linker; duplicate copies of inlines, vtables and template instantiations will be discarded automatically.
+C++ support is significantly better on ELF targets if you use the GNU linker; duplicate copies of inlines, vtables and template instantiations will be discarded automatically.